Learning to increase and decrease will instantly elevate your knitting skills!

 SSP is the same, except that you’ll insert your left needle into the back of the two stitches you just slipped.
 Then you’ll purl them together.

 3. Pass slipped stitch over.
-This is actually itself an abbreviation.
+This name itself is actually an abbreviation.
 The full name for this technique is “slip, knit, pass slipped stitch over knitted stitch.”
 Yeah, that’s a mouthful.
 That’s why I shorten it to “pass slipped stitch over”!

 The full name, of course, describes exactly what you’ll do.
 Slip a stitch from left needle to right needle.
 Knit the next stitch on the left needle.
 Then, with your left needle, grab that slipped stitch and stretch it up and over the knitted stitch.